 How to Help

 First, give your child space to talk.
 If she recounts incidences of teasing or bullying, be empathetic.
 If your child has trouble verbalizing her feelings, read a story about children being teased or bullied.
 You can also use puppets, dolls, or stuffed animals to encourage a young child to act out problems.
-Try these stories about bullies for first to second graders, third to fifth graders, and for middle schoolers.

 Once you've opened the door, help your child begin to problem-solve.
 Role-play situations and teach your child ways to respond.
 You might also need to help your child find a way to move on by encouraging her to reach out and make new friends.
 She might join teams and school clubs to widen her circle.